tonymullen/ups-website/src/partials/f16se/hw/hw9-FinalWriteup-description.html.md

   * What concepts from the class were most or least helpful in developing your project?
   * Overall, do you feel you learned?
 What will you take away from this course?

+## Grade weighting & lateness

+This assignment has a weight of 2 within the group project portion of your overall grade.
+This assignment will be accepted for partial credit up to 4 days late, with a penalty of 20% per day.

 ## Submission

 Submit this **in .pdf format** to the Moodle page [here](https://moodle.pugetsound.edu/moodle/mod/assign/view.php?id=336601).